 It’s clean to play with.

-And you probably (actually I KNOW!) you have all the materials on hand to make this.
+And you probably (actually I KNOW!) you have all the materials on hand to make this because it’s just soap and water.

 So let’s get to it.
-Let’s make some bubble foam, add it to the bath, and invite our toddler into a quiet morning…
+Let’s make some bubble foam, add it to the bath, and invite our kids into a quiet morning…

 Here’s the 411 for making bubble foam (get ready to be blown away by its ease!).

-- Tear free bubble bath or body wash
+- 1/2 cup tear free bubble bath or body wash

 - (optional) food coloring